Corruption in Equatorial Guinea: Other family members

 Obiang's three other wives also have government positions.
-Maria Verminia Buckanan García is technical adviser to the ministry of education.
+Maria Verminia Buckanan García is a technical adviser to the Ministry of Education.
 Shaw has a position in technical administration, and Elema is in the agricultural ministry.

 Other members of the family who hold high government positions are Obiang's brother Antonio Mba Nguema, who became defense minister in April 2015, and his nephew Baltasar Engonga, who is head of regional integration.

 Effects

 Equatorial Guinea is considered wealthy by African standards, with a GDP that routinely outperforms neighboring African nations, in most instances by over 300 percent, and that has grown steadily in recent years.
-Indeed, its per capita GDP now exceeds those of Brazil or Bosnia and Herzegovina.
+Indeed, its per capita GDP now exceeds that of Brazil or Bosnia and Herzegovina.
 But thanks to the massive diversion of funds from the national treasury into the Nguema/Mongomo group's bank accounts, the people of Equatorial Guinea live in desperate poverty, with over 60% earning less than $1 a day.
 Life expectancy is below 50, 57% of the people lack clean drinking water, 47% lack safe plumbing, and the level of medical care is primitive.
 The country has the world's fourth-highest infant mortality rate.
 Many of these kinds of indicators have gone from bad to worse in recent years.
-A 2009 UNDP report found that the difference between Equatorial Guinea's per capita GDP rank and its HDI (Human Development Index) rank was the world's highest, implying that Equatorial Guinea is the worst governed country on the planet.
+A 2009 UNDP report found that the difference between Equatorial Guinea's per capita GDP rank and its HDI (Human Development Index) rank was the world's highest, implying that Equatorial Guinea is the worst-governed country on the planet.